GitSatyen/CourseBuas/_learning/week-7.md

 If your planned time estimates were not accurate, what would you do to improve them?
 -->
-Making use of the state patterns, but still losing time on how to make the jumping work
+Making use of the state patterns, but still losing time on how to make the jumping work.